20 year Data Centre Financial Model

 Revenue Streams:

-Revenue is derived from multiple sources, categorized into the 6-Tier Subscription:
+Revenue is derived from multiple sources, categorized into the PAYG Revenues

 - Rack space rental (per rack, per square foot)